Everything here you have seen before # except the acceleratedRendering property on preopenstack set the acceleratedRendering of this stack to true set the fullscreenmode of me to "showAll" if mob() then mobileSetAllowedOrientations "portrait,portrait upside down,landscape left,landscape right" end i

-1. New Stack "gesturesEx".
-At least three cards.
+1. Create a new Stack "gesturesEx" with at least three cards.

 2. On each card, a background group consisting of these objects